 MMIWG2S+ Red dress hanging at city hall building

-The inner space is intended as a place of reflection and education: it is surrounded by panels inscribed with the 231 Calls for Justice, and family members are invited to write the names of victims on pieces of cloth to tie to the rod structure.
-But it’s also a welcoming space for gentle reconciliation.
+The inner area serves as a place for reflection and education, featuring panels inscribed with the 231 Calls for Justice.
+Family members are invited to write victims' names on cloth and tie them to the structure, fostering a welcoming environment for reconciliation.

 As described by creator Angela Lavallee